yochaigal/cairn/wip/2e/procedures.md

 ### Research

 A PC investigates a question about a bit of lost or forgotten lore, the location of a lost item, the whereabouts of an important NPC, and so on.
-To take this action the player must have a clearly formulated question they'd like to answer and a **Source** of knowledge in the game world that their character can interact with.
+To take this action, the player must have a clearly formulated question they'd like to answer and a **Source** of knowledge in the game world that their character can interact with.
 If the PC does not have a **Source**, then they can spend a **Downtime Action** trying to find one.
 There is no guarantee that they will be successful.
 Once a question is posed and an appropriate **Source** has been identified, the **Warden** should provide any **Milestones** and associated **Costs**.

 #### Questions